Mahar: Hinduism

 Before the Mahar mass conversion to Buddhism, the important deities of Mahar were Shiva, Khandoba, Vithoba and the varkari saints, Chokhamela and Dnyaneshwar.
 Family deities of Mahars are typically Shiva, Maridevi, Bhumidevi, Navanathas and Bhavani.
 The Nag (king cobra) was particularly revered by the community.

 Sikhism

 Some Mahars in Maharashtra practice Sikhism.
 According to the 2011 census, there were 11,485 Scheduled Caste (SC) Sikhs in Maharashtra, of which 8,081 were Mahars.

 Christianity

 In the late 19th century, Otto Weishaupt's attempts to evangelise in the Sangamner area of Ahmadnagar district met with resistance, but his efforts to promote Christianity did appeal to few Mahars.
 Legally, Christian Mahars are not considered as Scheduled Castes (SCs).

+Islam

+Some Mahars in Maharashtra practice Islam.The Mahar people converted to Islam during the rule of Aurangzeb, a Mughal emperor in India.
+They have been faithful to Islam ever since.
+Most live in Maharashtra.The Muslim Mahar are noted for their faithfulness to the tenets of Sunni Islam.
+Yet they have some of their own spiritual practices that are not found in the Quran.
+Legally, Muslim Mahars are not considered as Scheduled Castes (SCs).